 With Svgsus, you find the icons you’re looking for.
 Search and drag or paste the icons to whatever software you prefer.

-Ending thoughts on simple website design creation
+Ending thoughts on these simple website design examples

 Simple website design is not that simple to create.
-As you probably seen during this article, there are many principles to follow to obtain a good result.
+As you have probably seen in this article, there are many principles to follow to obtain a good result.
 Most designers prefer a minimalist design because content overload is never beneficial.
 Thinking about each element of minimal website design and investing more time in usability and responsiveness will help you come up with the best minimal website.